1. Introduction – what is good tone?

 Here is an interval study similar to those found in Pares Scales:

-Vibrato is a directed vibration of the tone that can be thought of as a change in intensity, rather than a change in pitch.
+Vibrato is a directed vibration of the tone that can be thought of as a change in intensity more than a change in pitch.
 It is used by all styles of oboe playing world wide, but it can be very different and unique to each player.
-When learning vibrato, it is important to listen not only to other oboists, but singers and all kinds of instrumentalists to find vibrato styles to imitate.
+When learning vibrato, it is important to listen not only to other oboists, but singers and all kinds of instrumentalists to find vibrato styles to emulate.

 Vibrato can be generated by the abdominal muscles or by the vocal folds in the throat; jaw or lip vibrato, while common in past years on the oboe, is not now used in North America, as it is considered to vary the tone and pitch too widely for current taste.
 When starting to learn vibrato, it is usually easier to start with the abdominal to get the feeling of the pulses.